vatpac-technology/sops/docs/terminal/sydney.md

 Each coded clearance includes a frequency transfer and control service termination instruction.
 No explicit instructions should be given to these aircraft.

 !!! warning "Important"
-    When a Super aircraft is arriving **Runway 07** at YSSY, there is no wake turbulence separation between aircraft on the **Woronora Outbound** coded clearance. **SBA** must take extra steps to ensure wake turbulence separation when Runway 07 is in use at YSSY.
+    When a Super-category aircraft is arriving **Runway 07** at YSSY, there is no wake turbulence separation between aircraft on the **Woronora Outbound** coded clearance. **SBA** must take extra steps to ensure wake turbulence separation (which may involve coordinating with BK ADC to delay the aircraft on the ground).

+    Alternatively, pilots may offer a wake turbulence waiver, assuming responsibility for wake turbulence avoidance.

 #### Arrivals
 Arrivals shall contact **SYC** for identification prior to entering CTA.
 SYC shall provide a squawk code and identify the aircraft, perform normal [Radar Position to TCU coordination](../../controller-skills/coordination/#radar-position-tcu-controllers) to **SBA**, then issue frequency transfer.